sanger-tol/tolid-api/tolid-api/README.md

 # Tree of Life Swagger OpenAPI 3 server

 ## Overview
-This Swagger API returns ToLIDs, taken from [ToL sample naming](https://gitlab.com/wtsi-grit/darwin-tree-of-life-sample-naming) project.
+This Swagger API returns Tree of Life ToLIDs, taken from [ToL sample naming](https://gitlab.com/wtsi-grit/darwin-tree-of-life-sample-naming) project.
 Requests for new ToLIDs and prefixes can also be made.

 This application uses the [Connexion](https://github.com/zalando/connexion) library on top of Flask.